WFlorida2/Professional-README-Generator/Generated_README.md

 ## Usage

 This commandline app designed to capture users input and generate a README FILE.
 It can be used in any project that would benefit from fast automated processes.

    * Navigate to the desired directory.
    * Type in ' node index.js'.
    * Respond to the on-screen questions.
    * Verify that your answers were all registered in a new ' Generated_README.md' file.

 ## License
-This project is licensed under the "Apache License 2.0" license.
+This project is licensed under the "Eclipse Public License 2.0" license.

 ## Contributing
 Visit this site to learn more on contribution (https://www.contributor-covenant.org/)